gbouras13/WGS_TCGA_Kraken_Pipeline/README.md

 * Some code (namely, the sample parsing in samples.smk) and inspiration for the general structure has been borrowed from https://github.com/shandley/hecatomb
 * Inputs required are the relevant Bam files, which all must be placed in a certain directory - ideally in the Bams/ directory, but can be anywhere (the directory they are in must be specified with Reads={directory}).
 * Only software requirement is that snakemake be in the $PATH.
+The rest should install.
 * extract_reads.py has been borrowed from KrakenTools https://github.com/jenniferlu717/KrakenTools#extract_kraken_readspy

 # Usage